yshyam787/yshyam787.github.io/README.md

 # yshyam787.github.io
-This repository if simply for the development of my personal website.
+This repository is simply for the development of my website.
+Please do not use it for any references.